On the Sample Complexity of Graphical Model Selection for Non-Stationary Processes: Introduction

 Our conceptual approach to GMS extends the sparse neighbourhood regression approach put forward in \cite{MeinBuhl2006} for GMS from i.i.d.\ samples to the non-stationary setting.
 However, while \cite{MeinBuhl2006} proposes a computationally attractive convex relaxation of sparse neighbourhood regression using a Lasso-based estimator, we are mainly interested in the fundamental limits on the required sample size without constraining the computational complexity of the GMS method.

 The main contribution of this work is a precise characterization of the sample size required for accurate GMS from non-stationary data.
-In particular, we show that the required sample size depends crucially on the minimum average partial correlation between the individual process components.
-If this quantity is sufficiently large, accurate GMS is possible even in the high-dimensional regime, where the length of the vector samples might (drastically) exceed the number of available training samples.
+In particular, we show that the required sample size depends crucially on the minimum average connection strength between the individual process components.
+If this quantity is sufficiently large, accurate GMS is possible even in the high-dimensional regime, where the length of the vector samples might (drastically) exceed the number of available training samples (data points).

-After formalizing the problem setup in Section~\ref{SecProblemFormulation}, we analyze a simple GMS method, which we term sparse neighbourhood regression, in Section~\ref{sec_GMS_neighbrohoud_regr}.
-This analysis results in a lower bound on the sample size which ensures accurate GMS using sparse neighbourhood regression.
+{\bf Outline.} After formalizing the problem setup in Section~\ref{SecProblemFormulation}, we analyze a simple GMS method, which we term sparse neighbourhood regression, in Section~\ref{sec_GMS_neighbrohoud_regr}.
+In particular, for a given sample size and sparsity level of the network structure, we derive an upper bound on the probability that sparse neighbourhood regression fails in recovering the correct network structure of the PGM.
+This upper bound on the error probability implies an upper bound on the required sample size such that GMS is feasible.
+We verify our theoretical findings by means of numerical experiments in Section \ref{sec_numerical_results}.